Mitchell Page: Early years

-Page was born in Los Angeles, California.
-He originally drafted out of Centennial High School in Compton, California by the A's in the fourth round of the 1970 Major League Baseball Draft, but chose instead to attend Compton Community College.
-After transferring to California State Polytechnic University, Pomona, he was drafted by the Pittsburgh Pirates in the third round of the 1973 Major League Baseball Draft.
+Page was born in Los Angeles, California where he was a star baseball player at Centennial High School in Compton, California alongside fellow future major league player, Al Cowens.
+He was drafted by the Oakland Athletics in the fourth round of the 1970 Major League Baseball Draft, but chose instead to attend Compton Community College.
+He then transferred to California State Polytechnic University, Pomona where he played alongside his future Athletics teammate, Wayne Gross.
+Page was drafted by the Pittsburgh Pirates in the third round of the 1973 Major League Baseball Draft.